 When it comes to historic buildings, Norfolk has more than its fair share of grandiose estates.
 Perhaps the most famous of these is Sandringham House; the countryside retreat of the Royal family.
 The House itself is set in 24 hectares of stunning gardens which includes a museum complete with a collection of Royal vehicles.
 Adults can snag a ticket for the house, museum and gardens for just £15.50 and there is also an annual flower show which attracts as many as 15,000 people.

 Norfolk is a fantastic place to come if you want to experience some of the UK’s wildlife, with a large number of birdwatching sites as well as the Norfolk Wildlife Trust.
 There are many places across the county where if you are lucky enough, you can spot deer, foxes and badgers in the wild.
 Titchwell Marsh, Snettisham Park Farm and Holkham Estate are all good places to check out if you hope to see some of these animals.
 During the winter months, seal birthing season occurs and the coast greets hundreds of new arrivals.
-Both Horsey and Hunstanton beaches are favourites amongst the seals and are great spots to observe these beautiful mammals in their natural environment.
+The Horsey seals are the most famous but these fluffy pups can also be seen in Hunstanton and Blakeney.

 Whilst Norfolk is a million miles from the hustle and bustle of London that most of us imagine when we think of England, it is an invaluable stop on any trip around the country.
 With its majestic wildlife and idyllic setting, the county offers a welcome retreat from the hum of industrial England and showcases the best of authentic British countryside.
 To find out more about Norfolk and keep up to date with current events, check out the Visit Norfolk website.